The location where Veronica Guerin was shot dead

 Guerin was shot six times and died almost instantly.

 Following the shooting, the driver shouted, "That's it!" before speeding off towards Newlands Cross.
-At that point, the hitmen turned right onto Belgard Road and drove in the direction of Tallaght.
+The hitmen then turned right onto Belgard Road and drove in the direction of Tallaght.

-The crime sparked public outrage at the time, with Taoiseach John Bruton calling it "an attack against democracy."
+The crime sparked public outrage, with Taoiseach John Bruton calling it "an attack against democracy."
 The murder was so shocking that many Irish people still remember exactly where they were when they heard the news that Guerin had been gunned down in broad daylight.

 Shortly after the killing, the Irish government established a new agency called the Criminal Assets Bureau (CAB), which was given special powers to track down and seize the illegally acquired assets of organized crime figures.